 Best orthopaedic trainer for arch support

-The insole inside the Skechers Arch Fit - Big Appeal trainers offers podiatrist-certified arch support so you can go about your daily activities in extreme comfort.
-The insole also had air-cooled memory foam inside to prevent your feet from getting too hot and swelling.
-The athletic-style knit mesh fabric on the upper of the shoe also helps with keeping your feet cool as it's nice and breathable.
-And if you do find they're starting to get on the stinky side after being well-worn, you can simply pop them in the washing machine to get them looking and smelling fresh again in no time.
+The insole inside the Skechers Arch Fit - Big Appeal trainers offers podiatrist-certified arch support to go about your daily activities in extreme comfort.
+The insole also had air-cooled memory foam to prevent your feet from getting too hot and swelling.
+The athletic-style knit mesh fabric on the shoe's upper also helps keep your feet cool as it's nice and breathable.
+And if you do find they're starting to get on the stinky side after being well-worn, you can pop them in the washing machine to get them looking and smelling fresh again in no time.

 Pros